martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 JSON (_JavaScript Object Notation_) is a widely used format for sending data in a wide variety of applications.
 In Go, it is common practice to use two methods when sending JSON and receiving JSON, `Marshal` and `Unmarshal`.

 Like most things in the Go ecosystem, these functions are named very semantically.
-Let's look at what the defintion of `Marshal` and `Unmarshal` is in the realm of computer science.
+Let's look at what the definition of `Marshal` and `Unmarshal` is in the realm of computer science.

 > Marshal - the process of transforming memory representation of an object to a data format for storage or transmission.
 This is typically used when data must be moved between different parts of an application.

-Essentially, when you use the `Marshal` function on data, commonly refered to as _Marshalling_, you are transforming your data into a format that is better suited for storage or for being transmitted to somewhere else in your application.
+Essentially, when you use the `Marshal` function on data, commonly referred to as _Marshalling_, you are transforming your data into a format that is better suited for storage or for being transmitted to somewhere else in your application.

 > Unmarshal - the process of transforming a representation of an object that was used for storage or transmission to a representation of the object that is executable